Azure/bicep-types-az/generated/iothub/microsoft.devices/2016-02-03/types.md

 ## MessagingEndpointProperties
 ### Properties
 * **lockDurationAsIso8601**: string: The lock duration.
 See: https://docs.microsoft.com/en-us/azure/iot-hub/iot-hub-devguide-file-upload.
-* **maxDeliveryCount**: int: The number of times the IoT hub attempts to deliver a message.
+* **maxDeliveryCount**: int {minValue: 1, maxValue: 100}: The number of times the IoT hub attempts to deliver a message.
 See: https://docs.microsoft.com/en-us/azure/iot-hub/iot-hub-devguide-file-upload.
 * **ttlAsIso8601**: string: The period of time for which a message is available to consume before it is expired by the IoT hub.
 See: https://docs.microsoft.com/en-us/azure/iot-hub/iot-hub-devguide-file-upload.

 ## OperationsMonitoringProperties